tubban1/eduNest/doc/AI_KNOWLEDGE.md

 - The layout should be minimal, accessible, and focused on content.

 4. Output Format
-Return the result as a single valid JSON object with the following fields:
+Return the result as a single, valid, and minified JSON object.
+Strictly adhere to the specified structure below, with no leading or trailing text.
+The entire output must be parseable as a single JSON object.
+Any deviation, such as a missing comma, unclosed quote, or bracket, is a critical error.

 {
   "title": "Title of the project",
-  "description": "What this project teaches and how to interact with it", "html": "<!-- Full HTML code -->",
-  "css": "/* Full CSS code */",
-  "js": "// Full JS code using Vue 3 <script setup>", "external_links": [
+  "description": "What this project teaches and how to interact with it", "html": "<!-- Full, complete, and runnable HTML code, including all necessary CDN script tags. -->", "css": "/* Full, complete, and runnable CSS code */", "js": "// Full, complete, and runnable JS code using Vue 3 <script setup>, with all functions and components properly closed.", "external_links": [
     "https://unpkg.com/vue@3/dist/vue.global.prod.js",
     "https://cdnjs.cloudflare.com/ajax/libs/tone/14.8.49/Tone.min.js" *if used*